 - When is marriage a natural marriage and when is it a Sacrament?

 - Christian Marriage is now able to share in divine grace and is able to participate in the covenant God made with humanity.
-Discuss the three ends of Marriage in light of the high calling of married couples to imitate and share in the new Covenant of grace:
+Discuss the three ends of the Sacrament of Marriage in light of the high calling of married couples to imitate and share in the new Covenant of grace:

 - Openness to Children: God said to “be fruitful and multiply.”
 Married couples are called to be open to new life.
-If fact, if this aspect of marriage is intentionally excluded then marriage itself is excluded.
+In fact, if this aspect of marriage is intentionally excluded, then marriage itself is excluded.
 Discuss this essential aspect of marriage with the following questions:

 - How many children might God want couples to be open to?
 Discuss this primarily in theory since every particular situation will differ.

 - Why is artificial contraception immoral?
 Why is it such a hard teaching to embrace?

 - How does Natural Family Planning fit into God’s plan?
 How might a “contraceptive mentality” even be problematic with NFP?

 - Consent is at the heart of marriage.
 Discuss the necessary qualities of consent and those things that interfere with total consent.